BruceMcRooster/crazyflie-apriltag-tracking/README.md

 the last part of the puzzle is to make the drone autonomously move to keep itself a certain distance from the AprilTag.
 That's what we'll do next.

+## Follow The AprilTag
+> [!WARNING]
+> ### 🚧 UNDER CONSTRUCTION 🚧
+> This section is currently incomplete.
+It will be updated once the tracking part of this project is completed.